Serbian President Says Will Attend Victory Parade In Moscow On June 24 - UrduPoint

 "I received an invitation from Moscow, and, of course, I will represent Serbia at the parade marking the 75th anniversary of the victory over fascism ...
 I will proudly carry the flag of our country on Red Square in Moscow," Vucic said, aired by the local Pink tv channel.

-The president added that he also might hold a meeting with Putin in Russia on June 17 or June 18.
+The president added that he also might hold a meeting with Putin, which would be the 17th or 18th between the leaders.

 The Victory Parade was originally expected to be held on May 9 but was postponed for safety reasons due to the coronavirus pandemic.